 |Mr D Smith||Subject Leader|

 |Mrs J Thomas||Senior Science Technician|

-The Science Department is committed to preparing students for a rapidly changing world.
+The Science Department is committed to preparing pupils for a rapidly changing world.
 We seek to enhance scientific thinking skills, such as evaluation and problem solving, as well as building an essential body of core knowledge.
 Pupils are encouraged to investigate and question theories as well as developing their own ideas.

 Team work and communication are essential skills that are developed through practical work, which pupils find interesting and engaging.
 They learn the importance of careful planning and are able to design their own investigations and draw conclusions from the evidence that they collect.